Smoothed Analysis for the Condition Number of Structured Real Polynomial Systems: Appendix: The Dispersion Constants of Random Subspaces of Polynomial Systems

-In this part we address the question how big the dispersion constant is for a typical low-dimensional linear space.
-Imagine we fixed a dimension $m \sim n \log(d)$ and considered subspaces of dimension $m$ inside $H_d$ (the vector space homogenous polynomials of degree $d$).
+Here we address the question how big the dispersion constant is for a ``typical'' low-dimensional linear space.
+Imagine we have fixed a dimension $m \sim n \log d$ and wish to consider subspaces of dimension $m$ inside $H_d$ (the vector space homogenous polynomials of degree $d$).
 How does the dispersion constant vary among these subspaces?
-We know that some of these subspaces will be degenerate and will have infinite dispersion constant.
-Can we argue this high dispersion constant behaviour is rare?
+We know that some of these subspaces will be degenerate and have infinite dispersion constant.
+Can we argue that high dispersion constants are rare?

-What we do in this section is the following: we represent the space of $m$-dimensional linear subspaces of $H_d$ by the {\em Grassmannian variety}, $\mathrm{Gr}(m,\dim(H_d))$, and this space comes with a Haar measure.
-We will analyze the measure of the set of subspaces in $\mathrm{Gr}(m,\dim(H_d))$ that has high dispersion constant with respect to the Haar measure on $\mathrm{Gr}(m,\dim(H_d))$ (see Corollary \ref{dispersion} below).
+To address this problem, we represent the space of $m$-dimensional linear subspaces of $H_d$ by the {\em Grassmannian variety}, $\mathrm{Gr}(m,\dim(H_d))$, which comes equipped with a Haar measure.
+We will analyze the Haar measure of the set of subspaces in $\mathrm{Gr}(m,\dim(H_d))$ that yield high dispersion constant (see Corollary \ref{dispersion} below).

-We need to use the following notion from high-dimensional probability. \begin{dfn}[Gaussian Complexity] Let $X \subseteq \mathbb{R}^n$ be a set, then the Gaussian complexity of $X$ denoted by $\gamma(X)$ is defined as follows:
+We will first need to introduce the following notion from high-dimensional probability. \begin{dfn}[Gaussian Complexity] Let $X \subseteq \mathbb{R}^n$ be a set, then the {\em Gaussian complexity} of $X$ denoted by $\gamma(X)$ is defined as follows:

-where $G$ is distributed according to standard normal distribution $\mathcal{N}(0,\mathbb{I})$ on $\mathbb{R}^n$. \end{dfn}
+where $G$ is distributed according to standard normal distribution $\mathcal{N}(0,\mathbb{I})$ on $\mathbb{R}^n$. \dia \end{dfn}

-The use of the term complexity in definition \ref{gcomplexity} might look unorthodox to readers with a computational complexity theory background.
-The rationale behind this standard terminology in high dimensional probability is that the Gaussian complexity of a set $X$ is known to control the complexity of stochastic processes indexed on the set $X$ (see for instance \cite{Ve-1}).
+The use of the term {\em complexity} in definition \ref{gcomplexity} might look unorthodox to readers with a computational complexity theory background.
+The rationale behind this standard terminology in high dimensional probability is that the Gaussian complexity of a set $X$ is known to control the complexity of stochastic processes indexed on the set $X$ (see, e.g., \cite{Ve-1}).